horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$\log(x+1)=\int_{0}^{x}\frac{dt}{1+t}, \quad \text{tan}^{-1} x=\int_{0}^{x}\frac{dt}{1+t^2}$$
 </div>

-It was Bernoulli who observed, surprisingly, that if one was willing to work with $\sqrt{-1}$, then
+It was Bernoulli who observed in 1702 that if one was willing to work with $\sqrt{-1}$, then

 <div>
 $$\frac{d z}{1+z^{2}}=\frac{d z}{2(1+z \sqrt{-1})}+\frac{d z}{2(1-z \sqrt{-1})}$$